On-line Mini Seminars

 BUXTON REPAIR CAFE IS A GREAT SUCCESS!

-The first monthly Buxton Repair Café is held on the 4th Saturday of the month in the lower hall at Buxton Methodist Church on the Market Place 11am-3pm.
+The monthly Buxton Repair Café is held on the 4th Saturday of the month in the lower hall at Buxton Methodist Church on the Market Place.
+Please note the new times of 10am-2pm.

 The repairers and the folks who brought in items all seemed to enjoy themselves.